dxmv/google_clone/TASKS.md

 - [x] Implement that suggestion bar
 - [x] Display that query time
 - [x] I'm felling lucky functionality

-- [ ] When a user clicks enter - search
+# 04.09.2025
 - [ ] Dockerize everything

-# 04.09.2025
+- [ ] Draw the architecture and add it to the repo
 - [ ] Write a good general readme

+# 05.09.2025
 - [ ] Record 60sec demo video and add it to readme
-- [ ] Draw the architecture and add it to the repo
 - [ ] Write a readme for each individual service
 - [ ] Modify CV bullets for this project